About This Project

 We hold that the core of Taoist astrology is a structured astrological system based on both actual celestial observations and solar-lunar calendars.
 This is the classical Taoist horoscopic tradition that uses the sun, moon, and five visible planets, along with four calculated auxiliary points, to construct natal and mundane charts.
 It is the Taoist astrological tradition most closely analogous to Western horoscopic astrology, yet it operates within a distinctly Taoist cosmological framework — one built on the interplay of yin and yang, the Five Elements in their generating and controlling cycles, the Heavenly Stems and Earthly Branches, and the 28 lunar mansions.

-We further hold that while the later traditions of Bazi and Great Dipper astrology are more popular today, this is largely a historical accident and deviates significantly from the classical version of Taoist astrology that we are restoring and presenting here.
-The historical factors behind this shift are worthy of their own article, but I argue that one of the main reasons for the obscuring of the classical Taoist astrology tradition is the harsh government restriction on ephemeris ever since the Jin dynasty.
-When the general public could not easily access ephemeris data, a plethora of imaginary star systems were devised to serve as alternative astrology systems and proliferated for millennia.
+We further hold that while the later traditions of Bazi and Great Dipper astrology are more popular today, this is largely a historical accident.
+When the general public could not easily access ephemeris data — following the harsh government restrictions on ephemeris since the Jin dynasty — a plethora of imaginary star systems were devised as alternative astrology systems and proliferated for millennia.

 We further state that "Taoist astrology," while overlapping with "Chinese astrology," is not the same thing.
-For one, in addition to the later popular astrology forms, even classical Chinese astrology encompasses Buddhist astrology, which historically received significant influence from the Vedic tradition.
-Taoist astrology, by contrast, is an internally coherent astrological system that is not inherently bound to the ethnic or state boundaries of China.
+Taoist astrology is an internally coherent astrological system that is not inherently bound to the ethnic or state boundaries of China.

 Why "Restored"?